AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: Which approach supports to overcome heterogeneity and complex solutions?
+## 💮 Which approach supports to overcome heterogeneity and complex solutions?

 _Choose the correct answer._